kmalakoff/knockback/README.md

 * [Backbone-Relational.js](http://backbonerelational.org/) - Get and set relations (one-to-one, one-to-many, many-to-one) for Backbone models
 * [Backbone Associations](http://dhruvaray.github.io/backbone-associations/) - Create object hierarchies with Backbone models.
 Respond to hierarchy changes using regular Backbone events
 * [BackboneModelRef.js](https://github.com/kmalakoff/backbone-modelref/) - provides a reference to a Backbone.Model that can be bound to your view before the model is loaded from the server (along with relevant load state notifications).
-* [KnockbackNavigators.js](https://github.com/kmalakoff/knockback-navigators/) - provides page and pane navigation including history and state (useful for single-page and mobile apps).
-Can be used independently from Knockback.js.
-* [KnockbackInspector.js](https://github.com/kmalakoff/knockback-inspector/) - provides customizable tree view of models and collections for viewing and editing your data (useful for debugging and visualizaing JSON).

 # Contributing